JanDitzen/xtdcce2/README.md

 ### Acknowledgments

-I am grateful to Achim Ahrens, Arnab Bhattacharjee, David M. Drukker, Markus Eberhardt, Tullio Gregori, Sebastian Kripfganz, Erich Gundlach and Mark Schaffer, to the participants of the
+I am grateful to Achim Ahrens, Arnab Bhattacharjee, David M. Drukker, Markus Eberhardt, Tullio Gregori, Sebastian Kripfganz, Erich Gundlach, Sean Holly, Kyle McNabb and Mark Schaffer, to the participants of the
 2016 and 2018 Stata Users Group meeting in London and Zuerich, and two anonymous referees of The Stata Journal for many valuable comments and suggestions.
+All remaining errors are my own.

 The routine to check for  positive definite or singular matrices was provided by Mark Schaffer, Heriot-Watt University, Edinburgh, UK.